 Health Care Funding

 The Chamber supports protecting existing health care revenue and opposes cuts to the state Medicaid budget that would increase the burden of uncompensated care and shift costs to employers and health care providers.

 The Chamber further supports a stable funding and tax structure for the health care industry to promote optimal care delivery and innovation.

 Wellness/Oklahoma Health Improvement Plan

-The Chamber supports state initiatives including wellness and disease prevention and care programs that serve to improve the physical, behavioral and mental health of Oklahoma citizens such as the Oklahoma State Health Innovation Plan; the new five-year Oklahoma Health Improvement Plan supported through the State Department of Health; the Oklahoma City and Oklahoma County Wellness Now Plan; tobacco prevention programs; studies of the potential health effects of e-cigarettes; public outreach initiatives; efforts to address health disparities and workplace and school-based wellness, health education and healthy eating programs.
+The Chamber supports the following state initiatives including wellness, disease prevention and care programs that serve to improve the physical, behavioral and mental health of Oklahoma citizens: tobacco prevention programs; efforts to mitigate the harmful health effects of e-cigarettes/vaping; public outreach initiatives; efforts to address health disparities; and, workplace and school-based wellness, health education and healthy eating programs.

 Prevention of Disease

-The Chamber recognizes the detrimental impact of chronic and communicable diseases on the quality of life for Oklahoma’s citizens and the severe economic costs they impose on health care providers and employers.
+The Chamber recognizes the detrimental impact of chronic and communicable diseases (including substance use disorder) on the quality of life for Oklahoma’s residents and the severe economic costs they impose on health care providers and employers.
 Therefore, the Chamber will support efforts by the state’s elected officials and medical and research communities to develop avenues to successfully prevent and combat congenital, chronic, pandemic and communicable diseases.

-The Chamber believes that employers drive innovation in health benefits and that market-driven health reforms are the best approach to reducing costs while promoting efficiency, wellness and quality of care.
+The Chamber believes that employers drive innovation in health benefits and, therefore, we support market-driven health reforms are the best approach to reducing costs while promoting market stability, efficiency, wellness and quality of care.

 For more information, please contact a member of our Government Relations staff.